appukuttan-shailesh/SCKAN-Compare/docs/installation.rst

-We recommend installing Brian into a separate "virtual environment", see the `Python Packaging User Guide <https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/>`_ for more information. sckan-Compare is included in the PyPI package index: https://pypi.org/project/sckan-compare/ You can therefore install it with the ``pip`` utility::
+We recommend installing Brian into a separate "virtual environment", see the `Python Packaging User Guide <https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/>`_ for more information.
+SCKAN-Compare is included in the PyPI package index: https://pypi.org/project/SCKAN-compare/ You can therefore install it with the ``pip`` utility::

    pip install sckan-compare